SamHulme1/the-dungeon-maze/README.md

 #### Returning User
 As a returning user my main focus is to replay the game and try and beat my old highscore I can do this by:

-- Entering the website
+- Re entering the website and replaying the game
-- Seeing m
+- Seeing my highscore displayed to them when they first play the game and coming back onto the site to beat it(the score is displayed to the user when they beat the game or die.
+Future versions of the game will include a scoreboard to display the data or all users who play the game)
 ---
 ### Developer goals have been met by:
 - I have creating an interactive and engaging front end website for users and to put in my portfolio
-- Developing this site has allowed me to develop a much better understanding of Javascript through experimenting a trial and error
+- Developing this site has allowed me to develop a much better understanding of Javascript through experimenting and trial and error
 ---
 ### Site responsiveness and compatibility
 The site has been tested for responsiveness on the following devices using Google Developer tools: